Trevor May

-Trevor Joseph May (born September 23, 1989) is an American professional baseball pitcher for the Oakland Athletics of Major League Baseball (MLB).
-He has previously played in MLB for the Minnesota Twins and New York Mets.
+Trevor Joseph May (born September 23, 1989) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Minnesota Twins, New York Mets, and the Oakland Athletics from 2014 to 2023.
+He is currently a YouTuber and streamer.
 May is also a part-owner of the Fan Controlled Football's (FCF) FCF Zappers.

 High school

 May attended Kelso High School in Kelso, Washington.
 In his senior year, he led the Hilanders to a 25–2 win–loss record, and a second-place finish at the 3A Washington Interscholastic Activities Association baseball championships.
-He had signed a letter of intent to play at the University of Washington.
+He signed a letter of intent to play at the University of Washington.
 May was named 3A State Player of the Year by the Washington State Baseball Coaches Association.
 He graduated in 2008 as class valedictorian.

 Professional career

-Philadelphia Phillies organization
+Philadelphia Phillies

 The Philadelphia Phillies selected May in the fourth round of the 2008 Major League Baseball draft.
-Prior to the 2011 season, May was the Phillies best prospect according to Baseball America That season, while pitching for the Clearwater Threshers, he went 10–8 with a 3.63 earned run average and 208 strikeouts in 151 innings pitched.
+Prior to the 2011 season, May was the Phillies best prospect according to Baseball America.
+That season, while pitching for the Clearwater Threshers, he went 10–8 with a 3.63 earned run average and 208 strikeouts in 151 innings pitched.
 After the season, he won the Paul Owens Award, which is awarded to the Phillies best minor league pitcher.

 Prior to the 2012 season, May was the Phillies' best prospect according to Baseball America.
 He was ranked 69th in all of baseball.